 Firstly, to help visitors differentiate between the two, Queenscliff spelt without an ‘e’ on the end is the name of the town, and Queenscliffe spelt with an ‘e’ on the end is the name of the whole Queenscliffe Borough which includes Queenscliff and Point Lonsdale.

-For short walks in and around the area:
+These are some of short walks you can enjoy in and around the area:

 Point Lonsdale Coastal Trail